configbd/Tailwind_CLI_installation/README.md

 npx tailwindcss init
 ```
 **Configure our template paths**
-we have to add the paths to all of your template files in our `tailwind.config.js` file.
+we have to add the paths to all of our template files in `tailwind.config.js` file.
 ```
 module.exports = {
   content: ["./src/**/*.{html,js}"],